penmasters/zabbix-book/docs/ch01-zabbix-components/basic-installation.md

 ???+ note

-    It's perfect possible to install all components on 1 single VM or every component on a separate VM.
+    It is perfectly possible to install all components on one single VM or every component on a separate VM.
-    Reason we split the DB as an example is because the database will probably be the first component giving you performance headaches.
-It's also the component that needs some extra attention when we split it so for this reason we have chosen in this example to split the database from the rest of the setup.
+    The reason why we split the DB in our example is because the database will probably be the first component giving you performance headaches.
+It is also the component that needs some extra attention when we split it from the other components, so for this reason we have chosen in this example to split the database from the rest of the setup.

 We will cover the following topics: